 - Burger, J. M. (2012).
 Basking in reflected glory and compliance with requests from people like us.
 In D. Kendrick, S. Braver, & N. Goldstein (Eds.), Six degrees of social influence.
 New York: Oxford University Press.

-- Burger, J. M. (in press).
+- Burger, J. M. (2017).
 And the wisdom to know the difference: Locus of control and desire for control.
 In F. J. Infurna & J. W. Reich (Eds.), Perceived control: Theory, research, and practice in the first 50 years.
 New York: Oxford University Press.

 - Advanced Topics in Social Psychology